supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M01_L02_Version_Controlling_with_Git_in_Azure_Repos.md

 1. With the **SOURCE CONTROL** tab selected, at the top of the pane, in the textbox, type **Added comments** as the commit message.
 1. At the top of the **SOURCE CONTROL** tab, click the ellipsis symbol, in the drop-down menu, select **Commit** and, in the cascading menu, select **Commit Staged**.
-1. In the lower left corner of the Visual Studio Code window, click the **Synchronize Changes** button to synchronize the committed changes with the server and, if prompted, whether to proceed, click **OK** to push and pull commits to and from **origin/master**.
+1. In the lower-left corner of the Visual Studio Code window, click the **Synchronize Changes** button to synchronize the committed changes with the server and, if prompted, whether to proceed, click **OK** to push and pull commits to and from **origin/master**.

     > **Note**: Note that since only the staged change was committed, the other change is still pending to be synchronized.

 ### Exercise 3: Review history

-In this exercise, you will use the Azure DevOps portal to review history of commits.
+In this exercise, you will use the Azure DevOps portal to review the history of commits.

 Git uses the parent reference information stored in each commit to manage a full history of your development.
 You can easily review this commit history to find out when file changes were made and determine differences between versions of your code using the terminal or from one of the many available Visual Studio Code extensions.
 You can also review changes by using the Azure DevOps portal.